adjust/ios_sdk/README.md

     @interface AppDelegate : UIResponder <UIApplicationDelegate, AdjustDelegate>
     ```

-2. Open `AppDelegate.m` and set the Adjust delegate in `didFinishLaunching`
+2. Open `AppDelegate.m` and set the adjust delegate in `didFinishLaunching`
-   where you already set the Adjust environment.
+   where you already set the adjust environment.

     ```objc
     [Adjust setEnvironment:AIEnvironmentSandbox];